jeria93/CineMate/README.md

 # CineMate

 **CineMate** is a SwiftUI-based iOS app that lets users browse, filter, and save movies using The Movie Database (**TMDB**) API.
-It uses **MVVM architecture**, clean SwiftUI views, and a modular structure with previews, mocking, and secure API access.
+Built with **MVVM architecture**, clean SwiftUI views, and a modular structure with previews, mock data, and secure API handling.
 **Planned support for Google Sign-In via Firebase Authentication.**

 > **Recommended setup:** Xcode **15.3** + iOS **17.4** (simulator or real device)